-Situated in Coventry the former Gaumont Palace Theatre, a grade II listed building had been given a second life in December 2000 to become the Ellen Terry building for Coventry University.
+Situated in Coventry the former Gaumont Palace Theatre, a grade II listed building had been given a second life to become the Ellen Terry building for Coventry University.

 Kestrel Aluminium together with HTL Windows and Doors took on the project to give the building a fresh look and combine the historic style with the modern touch.
 Despite it being a challenging scheme, our team met all requirements and delivered the project on budget and within the anticipated timescales.

 The Ellen Terry building has a ballroom, a stage of concerts with triple lighting changing the colour around the proscenium arch, an organ rising from the bottom of the orchestra and a restaurant above the art deco foyer.